(Following is a report of an article I wrote for the IBGS site)

 Everything in the mainstream of the golf industry..club manufactures, country clubs, golf clubs, golf retail, golf wholesale, golf resorts…..all are going to have to reduce their pricing for products and services.

 No longer will foreign manufacturers be able to mandate MSRP on their products…if they do, they probably will not enter the American market because nobody is going to buy it at that price…and no longer will wholesalers be able to go on a cost plus high percent.
 If the cost of wholesale is already too high before the markup it will not go to market.
 Golfers are just not going to spend money on things they absolutely do not need or want.

 Yes, I know.
 That is a huge change in the golf industry but that is how much things have to change if golf is going to survive.

-The good ol boys of golf who have been heard saying in the back rooms of the top private golf clubs in this country that the price of golf at their facilities will remain high to keep out the people who cannot afford to play at their facilities will probably not change.
+The good old boys of golf who have been heard saying in the back rooms of the top private golf clubs in this country that the price of golf at their facilities will remain high to keep out the people who cannot afford to play at their facilities will probably not change.
 That is they will probably not change, but there is a chance they will be pressured to change from the economy within the club.
-They will wish they had changed when after a few long hard months that extra cash flow coming from the golfer who would splurge to pay their over the top green fees all dry’s up after they evaluate the value of that experience.
+They will wish they had changed when after a few long hard months that extra cash flow coming from the golfer who would splurge to pay theirs over the top green fees all dry’s up after they evaluate the value of that experience.
 The same for the golf resorts and golf travel industry…all of them are going to have to drop their prices.
 It is just as simple as that.

-Sure, there are going to be golf businesses go under…mostly those who are sitting on highly mortgaged real estate.
+Sure, there are going to be golf businesses go under…mostly those who are sitting on a highly mortgaged real estate.
 However, there will still be many mainstream golf businesses, who will be on the verge of collapse, that will still refuse to make the changes necessary to survive.